MP political crisis: Jyotiraditya Scindia quits Congress, 19 other MLAs also resign from Assembly

 Reports said the four-time parliamentarian will be joining Bharatiya Janata Party later in the day.

-While the Congress holds 114 seats, and enjoys the support of four independent, two BSP and an SP MLA, the BJP has 107 seats in the 230-member Assembly.
+While the Congress holds 114 seats, and enjoys the support of four independent, two Bahujan Samaj Party and an SP MLA, the BJP has 107 seats in the 230-member Assembly.

 Live updates